-As part of the Every Child Matters agenda set out by the government, the Education Act 2004 and the Pupils' Act, it is the duty of schools to ensure that pupils and young people are protected from potential harm both within and beyond the school environment.
-Therefore, the involvement of pupils, young people and parents / carers is vital to the successful use of on-line technologies.
-This policy aims to explain how parents / carers, pupils or young people can be a part of these safeguarding procedures.
+Aims This policy aims to give an understanding of the benefits and pitfalls in the use of Computing, including internet and internet-based technologies by all users - staff, pupils and parents.
+It provides some guidelines as to the type of use that is unacceptable and should be avoided and describes the measures that are taken within the school to assist in the development of a safer user environment.
+Requirements As part of the Every Child Matters agenda set out by the government, the Education Act 2004 and the Pupils' Act, it is the duty of schools to ensure that pupils and young people are protected from potential harm both within and beyond the school environment.
+Therefore, the involvement of pupils, young people and parents / carers is vital to the successful use of online technologies.
+This policy aims to explain how parents / carers, pupils or young people, can be a part of these safeguarding procedures.
 It also explains how pupils and young people are educated to be safe and responsible users capable of making good judgements about what they see, find and use.
-The term 'e-safety' is used to encompass the safe use of all technologies in order to protect pupils, young people and adults from potential and known risks.
+The term 'online safety' is used to encompass the safe use of all technologies in order to protect pupils, young people and adults from potential and known risks.
+School Networks The school has a network that connects all computers, used by both staff and pupils, to each other and to the internet via a gateway.
+The staff computers are segregated from the pupil computers by using a different IP address subnet.
+The network is maintained by a third-party L.A. approved contractor.
+All configuration and administrative information is held by them.
+Internet access is provided via the